 Prior to her new appointment, Reed served for 16 years as dean of the WVU Reed College of Media, where she was also a professor in the Journalism program.
 She has been a member of the College of Media faculty since 1993.

-Since Reed’s tenure as dean, the college has experienced record enrollment in its graduate and undergraduate programs, including its award-winning master’s degree program in Integrated Marketing Communications, the nation’s first online IMC graduate program.
+Under Reed’s tenure as dean, the College of Media experienced record enrollment in its graduate and undergraduate programs, including its master’s degree program in Integrated Marketing Communications, the nation’s first online graduate program of its kind.

-Reed was named the national 2016 “Scripps Howard Administrator of the Year” award.
-She served as President of the Association of Schools of Journalism and Mass Communication in 2016-2017, was named a “West Virginia Wonder Woman” in 2016 by WV Living Magazine, and is a past recipient of the West Virginia Associated Press Broadcasters Association’s “Significant Achievement in Service to the State” award.
+Reed has been recognized both regionally and nationally for her achievements.
+She was honored with the national “Scripps Howard Administrator of the Year” award in 2016.
+She served as president of the Association of Schools of Journalism and Mass Communication in 2016-2017.
+She was named a “West Virginia Wonder Woman” in 2016 by WV Living Magazine, and she is a past recipient of the West Virginia Associated Press Broadcasters Association’s “Significant Achievement in Service to the State” award.

 I’ve been a member of ONA for the past several years and served on the selection committee for the ONA Challenge Grants.
 (My college also received one of the first Challenge Grants.)
 As a dean, I have led multiple academic/industry partnerships that provide students with real-world, relevant experiences and add value to media organizations.
 Mot recently, my college implemented an innovator-in-residence program, funded by the Knight Foundation, that brings newsroom “change agents” to WVU through virtual and in-person residencies to co-teach classes, build curricula and lead students to produce projects in such areas as sensor-, data-, and mobile- and social-journalism.